On the Optimal Regularity Implied by the Assumptions of Geometry II: Connections on Vector Bundles: Statement of Results

-which is assumed in \cite{ReintjesTemple_Uhl1}.
-By the results in \cite{ReintjesTemple_Uhl1}, there exist coordinate transformations $x\to y$ which locally lift the regularity of the components of $\Gamma$ to optimal regularity, $\Gamma\in W^{1,p}$, (one derivative above the Riemann curvature).
-Now, the Jacobians which accomplish this are regular enough so that in $y$-coordinates, the estimate (\ref{initial_bound}) on the components of $\A$ continues to hold in $y$-coordinates with a (uniformly) modified upper bound $M$.
-Thus, since the arguments establishing Theorems \ref{Thm_opt} and \ref{Thm_compactness} in the prior subsection are based on the (auxilliary) Euclidean coordinate metric, we can apply the same arguments in $y$-coordinates to conclude the existence of a gauge transformations $U : \textbf{a} \to \textbf{b} = U \cdot \textbf{a}$, such that, in the transformed gauge $\textbf{b},$ the connection $\A$ has optimal regularity, $\A\in W^{1,p}.$ Since the gauge transformation $U$ does not affect the connection $\Gamma$, Theorems \ref{Thm_opt} and \ref{Thm_compactness} extend in a straightforward way to arbitrary non-optimal affine connections $\Gamma$ on the base manifold $\M$ which satisfy the bound (\ref{GenStartGamma}), and, in the case of Uhlenbeck compactness, to sequences of non-optimal connections on $\M$ with uniform $L^\infty$ bounds and uniform curvature bounds in $L^p$, $p>n$.
-Since the Theorems in \cite{ReintjesTemple_Uhl1} regarding affine connections $\Gamma,$ and Theorems \ref{Thm_opt} and \ref{Thm_compactness} regarding connections $\A$ on the fibres, act independently in this sense.
-Thus it suffices to state them separately, as Theorems \ref{Thm_opt} and \ref{Thm_compactness} in this paper and Theorems 2.1 and 2.2 in \cite{ReintjesTemple_Uhl1}, and they combine in a straightforward way into a single general theorem.
+\Proof By the results in \cite{ReintjesTemple_Uhl1}, there exist coordinate transformations $x\to y$ which locally lift the regularity of the components of $\Gamma$ to optimal regularity, $\Gamma\in W^{1,p}$, (one derivative above the Riemann curvature).
+Now, the Jacobians which accomplish this are regular enough so that in $y$-coordinates, the estimate (\ref{initial_bound_opt}) on the components of $\A$ continues to hold in $y$-coordinates with a (uniformly) modified upper bound $M$.
+Thus, since the arguments establishing Theorems \ref{Thm_opt} in the prior subsection are based on the (auxiliary) Euclidean coordinate metric, we can apply the same arguments in $y$-coordinates to conclude the existence of a gauge transformations $U : \textbf{a} \to \textbf{b} = U \cdot \textbf{a}$, such that, in the transformed gauge $\textbf{b},$ the connection $\A$ has optimal regularity, $\A\in W^{1,p}$.
+Since the gauge transformation $U$ does not affect the connection $\Gamma$, Theorem \ref{Thm_opt} extend in a straightforward way to arbitrary non-optimal affine connections $\Gamma$ on the base manifold $\M$ which satisfy the bound (\ref{bound_1}).
+Taken on whole, this establishes Theorem \ref{Thm_opt_general}. \QED

+For Uhlenbeck compactness we consider the case Local (ii) with $p=\infty$, the case addressed in \cite{ReintjesTemple_Uhl1, ReintjesTemple_ell6}.
+We state here a concise version of Uhlenbeck compactness, c.f.
+Theorem \ref{Thm_compactness} here and Theorem 3.2 in \cite{ReintjesTemple_Uhl1}.